ZakariasLaws/raid-constellation/README.md

 The -profileOutput argument **MUST** be the last argument provided (if provided).

 #### Predictor
-Contexts used here are A and B, meaning that this agent will only steal jobs having context A or B.
+Labels used here are A, B and C, meaning that this agent will only steal jobs having labels A, B or C.

 ```bash
 ./bin/distributed/run.bash p 10.72.152.146 test.pool.name -context A,B,C